stacks-network/docs/_develop/zero_to_dapp_3_win.md

   </a>
   </div></td>
   <td>
   <p>Users can add subjects from territories in their own Animal Kingdom.
-The DApp updates the user's GAI hub each time the user addss a subect.
+The DApp updates the user's GAI hub each time the user adds a subject.
 Users can also visit other Animal Kingdom installations and add subjects from these as well.
 You'll learn how to modify the <b>Other Kingdoms</b> available in your installation.
   </p>
   </td>
 </tr>